Victoria Clark: Life and career

 Clark has also appeared in movies, sung in several animated feature films, and appeared in roles in television episodes.
 She can be heard on a number of Broadway cast albums and other recordings.
 In 2008 she released her first solo album, Fifteen Seconds of Grace, produced by PS Classics.
 Clark teaches voice and studies acting at the Michael Howard Studios and voice with Edward Sayegh.
 Clark received the 2006 Distinguished Artist Award from the New York Singing Teachers' Association.

 Clark played the Mother Superior in the Broadway production of Sister Act, which opened on April 20, 2011.
 For this role she was nominated for the Tony Award for Best Featured Actress in a Musical.
 Clark portrayed Sally in the Kennedy Center/Broadway production of Follies, running at the Center Theatre Group/Ahmanson Theatre, Los Angeles, from May 3 through June 9, 2012.

 In 2013, Clark starred in the Manhattan Theatre Club's production of The Snow Geese by Sharr White alongside Mary-Louise Parker and Danny Burstein.
 Previously, she starred as Marie/the Fairy Godmother in the Broadway production of Cinderella.
 For this role, she received her second Tony Award nomination for Best Featured Actress in a Musical.
 She returned to the Broadway production of Cinderella for a run lasting from January to September 2014.
 In December 2014 Clark appeared as Carrie Mathison's mother on the Season 4 finale of Showtime's series Homeland.
 Clark played Mamita in the Broadway revival of Gigi, which opened in April 2015.
 For this performance, Clark received another nomination for the Tony Award for Best Featured Actress in a Musical.

 In 2017, Clark appeared in the title role of Sousatzka in Toronto.
 It was intended to be a pre-Broadway tryout for controversial producer Garth Drabinsky.
 In 2022, she recorded Maury Yeston's December Songs, featuring orchestration by Larry Hochman.

 After persuasion from longtime friend and composer Jeanine Tesori, Clark first donned the candy necklace and late 90s fashion of the title role of Kimberly Akimbo in its acclaimed and extended 2021 Off-Broadway run at the Linda Gross Theatre, produced by the Atlantic Theater Company, for which she garnered Lucille Lortel and Outer Critics Circle Awards.
 The musical debuted on Broadway in 2022, winning Clark her second Tony Award.

 In 2025, Clark joined the cast of The Gilded Age as Joan Carlton.

 Personal life

 Clark married Thomas Reidy on August 1, 2015, in North Carolina.
-Her son, T.L., is from her previous marriage.
+Her son is from her previous marriage.